-The DRDY pin is an output that asserts low to indicate when new channel data is available to read (the previous conversion data is lost).
+The DRDY pin is an output that asserts low to indicate when new channel data are available to read (the previous conversion data are lost).
 DRDY returns high after the first falling edge of SCLK during a data read operation.
-If the data is not read (no SCLK pulses), DRDY remains low until new channel data is available once again.
-DRDY then pulses high, then low to indicate new data is available; see Figure 52.
+If the data are not read (no SCLK pulses), DRDY remains low until new channel data are available once again.
+DRDY then pulses high, then low to indicate new data are available; see Figure 39.

-Figure 52.
+Figure 39.
 DRDY Timing (See Figure 2 for the DRDY Pulse)

-$\overline{\text{DRDY}}$ is usually connected to an interrupt of a controller, DSP, or connected to a controller port pin for polling in a software loop.
-Channel data can be read without the use of $\overline{\text{DRDY}}$.
-Read the data using the register format read and check the Status Byte when the NEW bit = 1, which indicates new channel data.
+DRDY is usually connected to an interrupt of a controller, DSP, or connected to a controller port pin for polling in a software loop.
+Channel data can be read without the use of DRDY.
+Read the data using the register format read and check the Status Byte when the NEW bit = 1, which indicates new channel data